bpftrace/bpftrace/tests/README.md

 ### Test programs

-You can add test programs for your runtime tests by placing a `.c` file corresponding to your test program in `tests/testprogs`.
+You can add test programs for your runtime tests by placing a `.c` or `.cpp` file corresponding to your test program in `tests/testprogs`.

-You can add test libraries for your runtime tests by placing a `.c` file corresponding to your test library in `tests/testlibs`.
+You can add test libraries for your runtime tests by placing a `.c` or `.cpp` file corresponding to your test library in `tests/testlibs`.

 The test file `tests/testprogs/my_test.c` will result in an executable that you can call and probe in your runtime test at `./testprogs/my_test`